kittensyzygy/web-app/11ty/documentation/formatting-guide.md

 ```
 This is the first paragraph.
 It's followed by one blank line to separate it from the next paragraph.

 This is the second paragraph.
-There is a blank line before it to separate it form the previous paragraph.
+There is a blank line before it to separate it from the previous paragraph.
 ```

 ## Styling text